Harm Reduction for Substance Use

 • Medication-Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders (SUD).

-• Schedule preventative health care screening such as yearly doctor visits and routine dental check-ups.
+• Schedule preventive health care screenings such as yearly doctor visits and routine dental check-ups.

 Sources: